AI company branding. Standing out when everyone looks like OpenAI.

 Then everyone copied it.
 Dark mode became the default.
 Neural network graphics showed up on every homepage.
 The word "intelligence" appeared in every tagline.
 Companies building AI-powered accounting software looked indistinguishable from companies building foundation models.

 The problem isn't that dark mode is bad.
 The problem is that when every company in a category adopts the same visual language, the visual language stops communicating anything specific.
+It's the same dynamic we see in fintech branding, where everyone ends up looking the same for remarkably similar reasons.
 It just says "AI company."
 That's not branding.
 That's categorisation.

 Most AI companies make the same mistake.
 They brand for other AI people.
 The visual language, the copy, the references.
 All of it assumes the audience already cares about AI and wants to see signals of technical sophistication.